Step into Quaint, Old Tokyo History!

 We set out from Ueno Park heading towards the Yanaka district, located just south of Nippori Station.
 It is is one of the few remaining quarters in Tokyo that wasn’t bombed and destroyed during World War II.
-If you seek a traditional and historical part of Tokyo with the spirits of a bygone time, this is absolutely the place.
+If you seek a traditional and historical part of Tokyo that is the reminiscence of a bygone time and old Tokyo history, this is absolutely the place.
 Artisans still thrive in the area, making a living by selling their craft products.
-Small local shops flourish and Japanese cuisine reaches the street.
+Small traditional local shops flourish and flavours from a long-established Japanese cuisine reaches the street.

-Little by little the neighbourhood changes character, and to our surprise we suddenly find ourselves in a village-like part of the city with twisting streets full of cyclists going in all directions.
+Little by little the neighbourhood changes character, and to our surprise we suddenly find ourselves in a village-like part of the city with crooked streets filled with energetic cyclists going in all directions.

 There are small houses with green bamboo and lots of flowerpots and pot plants at the entrances.
 Hadn’t we known that we are in fact in the metropolis of Tokyo, we could easily have believed to be in a remote village somewhere in Japan.

 A little bit further ahead we enter the large and famous Yanaka Cemetery.
-What in particular draw our attention are the tall, engraved or painted, wooden sticks or sotobas placed behind each grave.
+Behind each grave tall, engraved or painted, wooden sticks or sotobas are placed.

 Actually, Japan’s last shogun is buried in Yanaka Cemetery, too.
 Searching around we try to see if we can find his grave.

-Out again, we find another intriguing place.
-A tiny tea shop sells sweet, appetizing bean cakes for a few yen, and before long we are sitting on the dark red velvet cushions on the outdoor bench enjoying the sweets with a cup of green tea.
+A few streets away a tiny tea shop sells sweet, appetizing bean cakes for a few yen, and before long we are sitting on the dark red velvet cushions on the outdoor bench enjoying the sweets with a cup of green tea.